 With the rough framing now complete it is time to get the plumber, electricians, and HVAC subs started with the installation of their rough work.
 These trades are referred to broadly as the mechanical trades.

 The MEP subs are running all their work that will be within the interior and exterior walls of our new ADU.
-All the water supply line, sewer drain lines, electrical wire, and HVAC supply and return lines are being installed at this point in the project.
+All the water supply lines, sewer drain lines, electrical wires, and HVAC supply and return lines are being installed at this point in the project.

 Your building plans should contain all the MEP specifications so that the subs know where to install their work.
 Without good plans the subs will be bumping into each other all over the place.
 For example a plumber might run a waste line where an electrician is supposed to install a recessed light fixture.
 These issues can be kept to a minimum with a good MEP plans.

 We scheduled two full weeks to let the MEP subs complete their rough installation at which point we will need to call the city inspector back out to inspect and approve their work.

 Most of the large shingle manufacturers make roof shingles that meet Title 24 Cool Roof requirements, but for this project I chose the ECOASIS NEX by Malarkey Roofing.
 Their Desert Noir color I thought was perfect for the Modern Farmhouse design and comes with a lifetime warranty on the material.

 Now that the siding for your ADU is complete the only step remaining on the exterior of the ADU is the exterior paint.
 I went back and forth a million times trying to decide the best paint color for the outside.
 I was choosing between a dark, dramatic color that would give the ADU a bold and trendy look, or a more light, bright white color that is very popular and classic look.